 When most people hear "hacking," their minds instantly go to some data breach or complete network cyberattack.
-But there are good hackers out there, and some businesses even use them to keep their businesses safe and fight against possible attacks.
+But there are good hackers; some businesses even use them to keep their businesses safe and fight against possible attacks.

-This blog discusses how ethical hacking is different and why business leaders should watch out.
+This blog discusses how ethical hacking differs and why business leaders should watch out.

 What is Hacking?

 Simply put, hacking is gaining the ability to access a digital device, computer system, or network without having authorized permission.
 However, hacking isn't all bad, and there are some excellent purposes for various circumstances.